Online Continual Adaptation with Active Self-Training: Experiments

 \subsection{Experimental Setup}

+We first briefly introduce our experimental setup, and leave the details in the appendix due to the space limit.

-\textbf{Dataset}~~ We experiment on one synthesis dataset - Rotating Gaussian and one real-world dataset - Portraits~\citep{ginosar2015century}: 1) \textit{Rotating Gaussian}: We sequentially sample the data from two continually changing Gaussian distributions that represent two classes, where the center points are rotating from $0\degree$ to $180\degree.$ 2) \textit{Portraits}: It contains 37,921 photos of high school seniors labeled by gender.
+\paragraph{Dataset} We experiment on two synthesis datasets - Rotating Gaussian (binary) \& Rotating MNIST (multi-class), and two real-world datasets - Portraits~\citep{ginosar2015century} \& Cover-Type~\citep{blackard1999comparative}: 1) \textit{Rotating Gaussian}: We sequentially sample the data from two continually changing Gaussian distributions representing two classes.
+The center points rotate from $0\degree$ to $180\degree.$ 2) \textit{Rotating MNIST}: We averagely rotate the images from $0\degree$ to $90\degree$ counterclockwise to be the target dataset with a continually changing domain.
+3) \textit{Portraits}: It contains 37,921 photos of high school seniors labeled by gender.
 This real dataset suffers from a natural continual domain shift over the years~\citep{kumar2020understanding}.
+4) \textit{Cover-Type}: It contains 495141 samples with 54 features labeled by cover types.
+This dataset suffers from a natural continual domain shift over the sample indexes~\citep{kumar2020understanding}.

-\textbf{Baselines}~~ We compare with the following baselines: 1) \textit{PAA}~\citep{lu2016online}: To demonstrate the advantage of the online teacher-student structure, we compare with one online active algorithm -- passive-aggressive active (PAA) learning; 2) \textit{OMD (all)}: To compare OSAMD and traditional non-stationary online learning with full labels, we use all the labels to update by mirror descent for OMD; 3) \textit{OMD (partial)}: To compare OSAMD and OMD with the same amount of labeled samples, we use uniform sampled labels to update by mirror descent for OMD; 4)\textit{OSAMD w/o Self-adaptation}: To evaluate the self-adaptation method of OSAMD, we use the same active queries as OSAMD to update by mirror descent for OMD; 5) \textit{OSAMD w/o Active-query}: To evaluate the active query strategy of OSAMD, we use uniform sampled labels to update the aggressive pseudolabel model for OSAMD.
+\paragraph{Baselines} We compare with the following baselines: 1) \textit{PAA}~\citep{lu2016online}: To demonstrate the advantage of the online teacher-student structure, we compare with one online active algorithm -- passive-aggressive active (PAA) learning; 2) \textit{OMD (all)}: To compare OSAMD and traditional non-stationary online learning with full labels, we use all the labels to update by OMD; 3) \textit{OMD (partial)}: To compare OSAMD and OMD with the same amount of labeled samples, we use uniform sampled labels to update by OMD; 4)\textit{OSAMD w/o Self-adaptation}: To evaluate the self-adaptation method of OSAMD, we use the same active queries as OSAMD to update by OMD; 5) \textit{OSAMD w/o Active-query}: To evaluate the active query strategy of OSAMD, we use uniform sampled labels to update the aggressive pseudolabel model for OSAMD.

+We do not compare with the proposed methods in \citet{kumar2020understanding} and \citet{chen2021active}, which study similar setting.
+For \citet{kumar2020understanding}, their algorithm should learn from batch data, thus can not be directly applied in the online continual adaptation setting that we study.
+For \citet{chen2021active}, the classification algorithm needs to memorize all the active queries during the online training and find the minimal of the received samples in every round.
+It is computationally intractable in our deep learning experiments.